 Is this an open book exam?

 No, the CCA exam is a closed book test.
-No reference materials are permitted inside the examination area.
-An invigilator and several assistants are on site to ensure that this rule is enforced.
+No reference materials are permitted when writing the exam.

 Can I write only one exam per year?

 No, an individual can choose to write a second time.
 If you don't pass the exam, there is a 15-day waiting period before you can schedule a retake attempt on any continuous exam.

 The total number of correct answers as compared to a cut score determines whether you pass the exam.
 The cut score reflects the difficulty of the exam as determined by subject matter experts in agronomy using statistical methodology consistent with psychometric practices and standards used for credentialing exams (see below for more detail).
 We will only provide pass/fail results on our exams.

 How are passing results determined?

 The actual passing score is determined by a criterion-referenced procedure called the Modified Angoff Technique.
 In brief, a selected group of subject matter experts in the agronomy field review the exam questions and evaluate them according to how successful a group of minimally competent candidates would be in answering each question on the exam, which then determines a minimum passing score for a particular exam.

 When will my score be available?